 Most people suffer from below signs and symptoms

-- Let your big toes connect each other as you sit on your heels.
+Let your big toes connect to each other as you sit on your heels.
 Now, keep the knees hip-width apart.

 Vajrasana pose is also called as diamond pose, it can be done post lunch or dinner.
 It aids to control overweight and enhances blood flow to the lower abdomen.